gleim/genomic_analytics_pipeline/README.md

 1. alignment of read sequences
 2. sorting of aligned data
 3. calling of variants
-4. parameter sweeping of variants
+4. parameter sweep of variants
 5. visual analysis graphic generation for variant parameter sweeps

 ## Dependencies: